mswart/debler/README.md

 # Debler

-Debler maps ruby's bundler into the debian packaging world:
+Debler maps APM dependencies into the debian packaging world:

   - efficient packaging as each gem is packaged separated
   - multiple version of a gem are coinstallable (e.g. rails 4.2 and 4.1)